raid-guild/dungeon-master-worker/README.md

 # Dungeon Master Worker

-The DungeonMaster worker managing two different RaidGUild Discord bots: DungeonMaster (limited managing) and RaidGuild Guard (full mananging).
+The DungeonMaster Worker manages two different RaidGuild Discord bots: DungeonMaster and RaidGuild Guard.

-For the DungeonMaster bot, the worker only handles the answering querires about DungeonMaster CRM data.
+The DungeonMaster bot handles the answering queries about DungeonMaster CRM data.
+It also interacts with CharacterSheets by allowing props tipping, cleric tipping, jester tipping, and attendance recording.

-RaidGuild Guard welcomes everyone who joins the Discord server, and informs them to go to #unlock-channels to view public channels.
-Those who pass the guild.xyz test are automatically assigned the Moloch Soldier role, which gives permission to view and send messages in the public channels of Raid Guild’s Discord server.
+RaidGuild Guard welcomes everyone who joins the Discord server who is not a bot, and informs them to go to #unlock-channels to view public channels.
+If newcomers do not verify their account within a certain period of time, they are booted.
+RaidGuild Guard also handles vairious channel manipulation commands, such as allowing non-members to enter a private channel or sending a stale channel to Valhalla (our channel archives).

-RaidGuild Guard does not allow bots to join the server.

 ### Public commands